github/docs/content/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github.md

    Click **Create branch and update my pull request** or **I understand, continue updating _BRANCH_**.
 The button text corresponds to the action you are performing.
 1. To merge your pull request, click **Merge pull request**.
 For more information about other pull request merge options, see "[Merging a pull request](/articles/merging-a-pull-request/)."

+ If the conflict is in binary data such as an image or sound file, this method of resolving conflicts cannot be used.
+ In order to resolve conflicts involving binary files, immidiately make a back up, delete and re-clone the project, then re-introduce non-conflicting files.

+ For the conflicting files, examine the latest data in the freshly cloned project and decide if you can append your edits in a DCC program or whether to overwrite the changes entirely in a fresh pull request.

 ## Further reading

 - "[About pull request merges](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)"